Iri station explosion: Deaths and injuries

 The explosion killed 59 people and seriously injured 185 others; altogether, over 1,300 people were injured.
 At the time, the population of Iri numbered around 130,000 people.

 Infrastructure and property

 The force of the explosion carved a crater ten meters deep and thirty meters wide.
 Most structures within a 500-meter radius from the site of the explosion were severely damaged.
-Approximately 9,500 buildings were affected by the explosion, which left about 10,000 people without a home.
+Approximately 9,500 buildings were affected by the explosion, which left about 10,000 people homeless.
 Residential apartment buildings, the city's first, were constructed to accommodate the displaced.

 Financial and political costs

 Financial damage was extensive; property losses alone were estimated to be ₩23 billion won; the government allocated ₩13 billion won for the recovery effort.

 Transportation Minister Choi Kyung-rok resigned soon thereafter.